-Paul Cherry is a best-selling author, keynote speaker, and president of Performance Based Results, delivering B2B sales training and performance coaching to teams and managers in corporations across the USA and Canada, having served more than 1,000 entrepreneurial, cutting-edge companies, including 175 of the Fortune 500.
+Paul Cherry (@PaulCherryPBR) is a best-selling author, keynote speaker, and president of Performance Based Results, delivering B2B sales training and performance coaching to teams and managers in corporations across the USA and Canada, having served more than 1,000 entrepreneurial, cutting-edge companies, including 175 of the Fortune 500.

 Starting out in sales, Paul began to realize he was a poor listener.
 His overabundance of energy led him to talk over his clients, resulting in awkward conversations that truly didn’t engage his prospects’ pain points.
 He began to be more deliberate and methodical with his approach, digging into the conversational triggers that lead to customers’ decision making.
 It worked, instigating a successful career to where he is today.

 Performance-based results: it’s Paul’s mantra, and it starts with calling on the right people, the importance of getting in front of and engaging with individuals that will lead to fruitful relationships.
 He emphasizes asking the right questions and focusing on the customer first.
 Lastly, he stresses the necessity to quickly qualify the right opportunities.
 If a client can be a good fit, strive to make it work.
 If not, he says, it’s vital to move on quickly.